-Steps to Managing Your Volunteer Hours Who Can Volunteer?
-Students Anyone who is currently an M-DCPS student Parents Guardians, primary caregivers Employees Administrators, teachers, staff of M-DCPS Community Members Individuals of businesses, local organizers, community and faithbased organizations, M-DCPS Alumni, and non - M-DCPS students.
+Steps to Managing Your Volunteer Hours

+Who Can Volunteer?

+- Students- M-DCPS students; college/university students charter/private school students - Parents Guardians, primary caregivers - Employees Administrators, teachers, and staff of M-DCPS; - Community Members and Organizations businesses, retirees, local organizers, community and faith-based organizations, alumni, and college students

-The Parent Academy
+The M-DCPS Parent Academy

-Miami-Dade County Public Schools created The Parent Academy to bridge the gap between home and school by connecting parents to valuable resources and information, which answers questions on topics that impact children's lives, including helping children learn, parenting skills, and financial management, and health and wellness.
+Miami-Dade County Public Schools created the Parent Academy to bridge the gap between home and school by connecting parents to valuable resources and information on topics that impact children's lives, including helping children learn, parenting skills, financial management, and health and wellness.

-The Parent Academy supports parents in becoming more involved in their children's education and empowers them to set and achieve personal empowerment goals for higher education and career advancement by providing free, year-round workshops, classes and events at schools, libraries, parks, colleges, private businesses and neighborhood centers across the county.
+The M-DCPS Parent Academy supports parents in becoming more involved in their children's education and empowers them to set and achieve personal empowerment goals for higher education and career advancement by providing free, year-round workshops, classes and events at schools, neighborhood centers, and community agencies across the county.

-Parents can participate in workshops and classes that are aligned to their needs and convenient to their homes and workplaces.
-Upcoming events and workshop offerings are listed on The Parent Academy website at parentacademymiami.com.
-For additional information, please call The Parent Academy at 305-995-2680 or The Department of Family Support Services at 305-271-8257.
+Parents can participate in virtual and in-person sessions that are aligned to their needs and convenient to their homes and workplaces.
+Upcoming events and workshop offerings are listed on the M-DCPS Parent Academy website at parentacademymiami.com.
+For additional information, please call the M-DCPS Parent Academy at 305-271-8257 and follow them on Facebook and Instagram "Parent Academy Miami" and on Twitter "@ParentAcadMiami".